cpheinrich/gaze-docker/README.md

 ## Interpreting the output

 We write an output video and output `.csv` file.
 The video contains a visualization of the output of the network annotated on top of the video.
 Meanwhile the `.csv` file contains the gaze parameters tracked for each frame.
 If the network was unable to recover gaze parameters, that row will be empty.
-Otherwise, there will be two columns `gaze_theta` and `gaze_phi`.
-These parameters specify the gaze in spherical coordinates. `gaze_theta` is the yaw angle, and is analogous to longitude on a globe, meanwhile `gaze_phi` is the pitch angle, and is analogous to the latitude on a globe.
+Otherwise, there will be 4 columns `left_theta`, `left_phi` and `right_theta`, `right_phi`.
+These parameters specify the gaze of the left and right eyes in spherical coordinates. `theta` is the yaw angle, and is analogous to longitude on a globe, meanwhile `phi` is the pitch angle, and is analogous to the latitude on a globe.
 For more information on spherical coordinates see: https://en.wikipedia.org/wiki/Spherical_coordinate_system.